hoplaahei/hoplaahei.github.io/_posts/2015-01-17-opensuse-installation.md

 Use this [one-click](http://opensuse-community.org/) install.
 This is needed to get e.g., h264 playback working in Firefox.

-In Firefox enter `about:config` in the URL bar, search for `gstreamer.enabled`, and set it to 'True'.
+In Firefox enter `about:config` in the URL bar, search for `media.gstreamer.enabled`, and set it to `true`.

 ## Enable Optimus Graphics Switching